 However, the adopted child is conceived again in your hearts, at a specific time and a specific place.
 Twice conceived!
 What a wonderful assurance for both parent and child.
 The first time the thought entered your mind about adopting a child, that likely was adoption conception.
 You may be understandably thinking that those thoughts enter the minds of many.
 Surely, but they wash away, like sandcastles in the tide.
 For adoption parents, the thoughts return, not in an obsessive and upsetting manner, but as consistent heart impressions.
 You know you want to parent a child.
 Your motivation is not to fulfill your need to become a parent, but to fulfill the needs of a child who needs good parents.

 This brings us to a sensitive point about adoption conception, but one which must be addressed concerning sincere people of faith.
-Barb Testa Butz, M.S.W. and leader of “Moms through Adoption” at Willow Creek Church in Shaumburg, Illinois says, “I find that churches often have a confused view of Adoption ministry, somehow viewing the act of adoption as a ‘ministry’ vs. born out of the desire to become a parent.
+Barb Testa Butz, former leader of “Moms through Adoption” at Willow Creek Church, Illinois says, “I find that churches often have a confused view of Adoption ministry, somehow viewing the act of adoption as a ‘ministry’ vs. born out of the desire to become a parent.
 I think the Scripture verse about caring for widows and orphans gets misapplied oftentimes, and ‘rescuing’ orphans through adoption becomes viewed as a ministry.
 If we are to

 care for widows and orphans, is the church called to start a ministry to